How to adopt AI into your software delivery - 6 principles to guide success

 Adopting any new technology - especially one as powerful as AI - should never be done blindly or without understanding its broader impact.
 AI is no exception; in fact, it demands even greater scrutiny.
 While AI may be transforming how we write software, it hasn’t changed how we measure good engineering.
 The core metrics still apply and must remain central to your adoption strategy:

-• Velocity: As you delivering customer value faster, not just coding faster?
+- Velocity: Are you delivering customer value faster, not just coding faster?

-So, adjust your use of AI to fit the context.
-Embrace it where speed and experimentation matter more than structure, but apply caution where accuracy, reliability, and long-term maintainability are critical.
+There is no one-size way of building these two extremes, so cut your cloth accordingly.
+Embrace it openly where speed and experimentation matter more than structure, but stay in control where accuracy, reliability, and long-term maintainability are critical.

 5. Optimise - the entire system, not just coding

 Writing code is only one step in the software delivery lifecycle.
-If your requirements capture, security reviews, testing procedures, or any one of the umpteen other tasks required to deliver great software, are bottlenecks, then producing code code won’t lead to faster delivery.
+If your requirements capture, security reviews, testing procedures, or any one of the umpteen other activities required to deliver great software are constrained, then producing code faster won’t lead to faster overall delivery.

-Respect the theory of constraints.
+The hardest part of developing software is not coding.
+It's people, process, requirements... the messy, collaborative skills required to feed the machine.
 Focus on optimising the entire system of work, not just one activity within it.
-Otherwise, you risk applying AI to the wrong constraint, and wondering why delivery hasn't improved.
-Remember, typing is not the bottleneck.
+Otherwise, you risk applying AI to the wrong constraint and wondering why delivery hasn't improved.
+As the trope goes, coding is not the bottleneck.

 6. Share - build an internal community

-The goal of AI adoption isn’t to replace what makes us good engineers.
-It is to enhance our core capabilities and to free us to focus on what really matters - designing better systems, solving harder problems and creating better user experiences.
+Your goal with AI adoption isn’t to replace what makes us good engineers.
+It is to enhance your teams’ core capabilities and to free them to focus on what matters — designing better systems, solving harder problems and creating better user experiences.